 LOW RISK MEDIUM RISK HIGH RISK Delivery will occur in-person with each teacher utilizing an active learning management system (LMS).
 LMS will be either Google Classroom or Canvas.
 Related services provided inperson or via teletherapy.
-TMS will be using Google Classroom for our learning management system.
-Delivery will occur in-person with each teacher utilizing an active learning management system (LMS) LMS will be either Google Classroom or Canvas Related services provided inperson or via teletherapy.
+Delivery will occur in-person with each teacher utilizing an active learning management system (LMS).
+LMS will be either Google Classroom or Canvas.
+Related services provided inperson or via teletherapy.
 Instruction delivered online for those with connectivity.
 Paper and pencil work or packets will be provided to families who choose this method or who lack Internet access.
 Related services provided using common teletherapy platform.